-The Italian administration accepts since March 2015 invoices in electronic format (FatturaPA) over the Sistema di Interscambio (SdI).
+Since March 2015 the Italian administration has accepted invoices in electronic format (FatturaPA) over the Sistema di Interscambio (SdI).
 Italy is thus following the European (and increasingly global) trend of e-invoicing for Business-to-Government (B2G).
-Certain countries like Denmark have made this process mandatory for now over 10 years, and Latin and South America in particular are enforcing the use of e-invoicing.
+Certain countries, such as Denmark, have been enforcing e-invoicing for over a decade, whilst Latin and South America in particular are also ahead of the curve in this area.

 Distinction of the term

-A lot of the terms around FatturaPA are not used in the right context or not interpreted in the correct way, what could be caused by the fact that most documentations only exist in Italian.
+A lot of the terms around FatturaPA are not used in the right context or not interpreted in the correct way.
+This may be due to the fact that most documentation only exists in Italian.

 Abbreviation for Fatturazione Elettronica verso la Pubblica Amministrazione, or in English E-Invoicing for the Public Administration.
 This is the umbrella term that describes the technical and organisational steps taken in Italy around e-invoicing to the public administration.
-Those steps will be extended to invoicing between all businesses in Italy, starting from 1.1.2019.
-You will find more information on this topic on the official Website.
+Those steps were extended to invoicing between all businesses in Italy from 1.1.2019.
+You will find more information on this topic on the official website.

 InvoicePA is the XML format that needs to be used for invoices exchanged within the FatturaPA system.